13 Best Elderly Footwear Options for Fall Prevention in 2026

 Why podiatrists recommend it

-Dr. Comfort focuses specifically on therapeutic footwear designed for diabetic complications and neuropathy.
-The Winner includes a unique arch stabilizer that provides extra support and stability.
-Standard gel insoles offer shock absorption and additional support for those managing arthritis and diabetes.
-The seamless athletic construction eliminates interior friction points that could irritate skin or cause ulcers in patients with reduced sensation.
-Podiatrist Elizabeth Daughtry calls Dr. Comfort shoes the ultimate in comfortable, accommodative diabetic footwear.
+Dr. Comfort specializes in therapeutic footwear for diabetic complications and neuropathy.
+The Winner has an arch stabilizer for extra support, gel insoles for shock absorption, and seamless construction that prevents interior friction that could irritate skin or cause ulcers in people with reduced sensation.
+Podiatrist Elizabeth Daughtry calls Dr. Comfort shoes the best option for comfortable, accommodating diabetic footwear.

 Best for elderly users

-Seniors with diabetic neuropathy benefit most from this specialized design.
-The extra depth accommodates severe edema, bunions, and hammertoes.
-Diabetes can cause nerve damage and poor circulation that makes feet vulnerable, so the additional width and depth become critical for pressure relief.
-The top-grain soft leather upper stays flexible while the wide toe box gives toes room to move.
-The padded heel cup and tongue help prevent skin irritation in areas where sensation may be reduced.
+This design works especially well for seniors with diabetic neuropathy.
+The extra depth accommodates severe swelling, bunions, and hammertoes.
+Diabetes causes nerve damage and poor circulation, making feet vulnerable.
+Extra width and depth relieve pressure.
+The soft leather upper stays flexible while the wide toe box gives toes room.
+A padded heel cup and tongue prevent skin irritation in areas where sensation may be reduced.

 Key fall prevention features

-The non-slip, non-skid patterned rubber sole provides reliable grip across various surfaces.
-The arch stabilizer offers structural support that helps maintain balance.
-The Winner uses hook and loop closure for easy adjustment without requiring you to bend down and tie laces.
+The non-slip, patterned rubber sole grips various surfaces reliably.
+The arch stabilizer provides structural support for balance.
+The Winner uses hook-and-loop closure for easy adjustment without bending to tie laces.
 The lightweight athletic design protects feet during extended wear while maintaining stability.

 Fit and sizing considerations

-The Winner runs in standard sizing, though the thicker gel liner may make shoes feel snugger than expected.
-Consider ordering one width wider to accommodate the liner thickness.
-The Winner differs from the Winner Plus (lace-up version) and Winner X (¼ inch deeper option).
+The Winner fits in standard sizing, though the thicker gel liner may feel snugger than expected.
+Consider ordering one width wider to accommodate the liner.
+The Winner differs from the Winner Plus (lace-up) and Winner X (1/4 inch deeper).

 Price and Medicare eligibility

 The Winner retails for approximately $165.
-Medicare Part B covers one pair of extra-depth shoes per calendar year for qualifying patients with diabetes who also have one additional condition: previous amputation, history of ulcers, pre-ulcerative calluses, diabetic neuropathy with callus formation, foot deformity, or poor circulation.
+Medicare Part B covers one pair per calendar year for qualifying patients with diabetes who also have one of these conditions: previous amputation, history of ulcers, pre-ulcerative calluses, diabetic neuropathy with callus formation, foot deformity, or poor circulation.
 Coverage requires ordering through a Dr. Comfort provider.

 Where to buy